SciFiTy10/portfolio/README.md

   **Problems** - Per the documentation, there was a former gatsby-image plugin that's now deprecated.
 This is in favor of that plugin being replaced by a StaticImage and GatsbyImage (not sure why they couldn't pick a different name) plugin.

   I knew that I wanted a dynamic image, but couldn't for the life of me get the selected image to process via gatsbyImageData.
-I ended up having to use a StaticImage, and then working around it via media queries and styling.
+I ended up having to use a StaticImage, and then handling the styling around it via media queries and additional style rules.

-  **What would I change** - Maybe if I had more GraphQL experience this would have clicked easier for me, but I was a bit disappointed that to take advantage of this benefit of Gatsby, where image optimization is supposed to be a breeze, I had to overcome the hurdle of understanding GraphQL.
+  **What would I change** - Maybe if I had more GraphQL experience this would have clicked for me, but I was a bit disappointed that to take advantage of this benefit of Gatsby, where image optimization is supposed to be a breeze, I had to overcome the hurdle of understanding GraphQL.

   I understand the strengths of GraphQL and what it brings to the table, but I'm not sure I understand why that had to be a requirement to obtain great image optimization.